anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 Visualizing the probability density led me to study the differences in distribution of the good and bad scores and found statistically significant results (p-value = 0.000).
 Due to lack of perfect normality in the underlying distribution, I used non-parametric Mann-Whitney U test to compare differences in measure of central tendency (mean) between the two groups.

+While working on forecasting patient volume using time series analysis, I used the auto-correlation function (ACF) and partial auto-correlation function (PACF) plots to derive order for the ARIMA models.

 ![ACFandPACFPlots.png]({{site.baseurl}}/images/ACFandPACFPlots.png)

+Following is the example of a suboptimal fit for the data.
+I used the arma_order_select_ic wrapper function from Statsmodel package to indicate a good choice for the p and q terms of the ARIMA model.

 ![ARIMASuboptimal.png]({{site.baseurl}}/images/ARIMASuboptimal.png)

+Following the results from executing arma_order_select_ic function and using an iterative process, I was able to fit the model with p=2 and q=0 for forecasting patient volume using monthly data.
+Similarly, I was able to fit the model using p=2 and q=1 for forecasting patient volume using weekly data.
+I used d=1 to obatin the first difference of the patient volume data, which helped fit the model on stationary time series and significantly reduced prediction errors.

 ![PredictiveModelComparison.png]({{site.baseurl}}/images/PredictiveModelComparison.png)